Key messages

 Inclusion of emergency surgery

-In exceptional circumstances, where a patient may be at risk of serious harm if urgent treatment is not provided at a given campus, it is expected that the best available care is provided.
+In exceptional circumstances, where a patient may be at risk of serious harm if urgent treatment is not provided at a given health service site, it is expected that the best available care is provided.

 Surgery reform program

-If through the surgery reform program, a campus seeks to expand its complement of perioperative services, it should take into account the requirements of the framework.
+If through the surgery reform program, a health service site seeks to expand its complement of perioperative services, it should consider the requirements of the framework.

 Statewide designated perioperative clinical services

-The abridged version of the Perioperative service capability framework, is presented in a horizontal format to assist health services in completing section 2 of the self-assessment.
+The abridged version of the perioperative service capability framework is presented in a horizontal format to assist health services in completing section two of the self-assessment.

 Indicative procedure lists